quantum-tinkerer/pymablock/docs/source/index.md

 \end{gather}

-Similar to Lowdin perturbation theory or the Schrieffer–Wolff transformation, _Pymablock_ solves Sylvester's equation and imposes unitarity at every order.
+Similar to Lowdin perturbation theory or the Schrieffer–Wolff transformation,
+{{Pymablock}} solves Sylvester's equation and imposes unitarity at every order.
-However, differently from other approaches, _Pymablock_ uses efficient algorithms by choosing an appropriate parametrization of the series of the unitary transformation.
+However, differently from other approaches, {{Pymablock}} uses efficient algorithms by choosing an appropriate parametrization of the series of the unitary transformation.
 As a consequence, the computational cost of every order scales linearly with